Getting excited about your December Koh Samui trip? Ready to eat? And eat and eat?

 Views vs beachfront accommodation

-December is the tail-end of Koh Samui’s rainy season and perfect blue-sky weather isn’t guaranteed.
+Why prioritise good views over beach access: December is the tail-end of Koh Samui’s rainy season and perfect blue-sky weather isn’t guaranteed.
 The ocean can be rough and, on many beaches, the tide comes up quite high at this time of year.
-As such, you might prioritise properties with ocean views over beachfront accommodation.
+As such, you might favour properties with ocean views over beachfront accommodation.
 This way you get to enjoy the ocean in any weather, without paying premium prices for a beach you might not be able to use every day.

 Rates from Booking.com